s6ruby/redpaper/README.md

-**NEW IN 2023**  Let's update the syntax / style for compatibility with the big brother / sister - rubidity!
+**NEW IN 2023**

+Let's update the syntax / style for compatibility with the big brother / sister - Rubidity!
+Bonus - Yes, you can.
+It's just Ruby. [**Run the sample contracts from the Red Paper with Rubidity and Simulacrum »**](https://github.com/s6ruby/rubidity/tree/master/redpaper)

-Work-In-Progress  - New to Rubidity?
+New to Rubidity?
 See [**Rubidity - Ruby for Layer 1 (L1) Contracts / Protocols with "Off-Chain" Indexer**  »](https://github.com/s6ruby/rubidity)